 This may make you seem forgetful, even if it’s not necessarily true that you have lost or neglected to store any information.
-Your brain functioning and processing is just slower because you are very relaxed and unconcerned about the small things.
+Your brain functioning and processing are just slower because you are very relaxed and unconcerned about the small things.

 When you are high, you will likely experience feelings of euphoria.
 Then you won’t mind if you’re making new memories or not!
-But the fact remains that cannabis with THC can have some degree of effect on your memory.
+However, the fact remains that cannabis with THC can have some degree of effect on your memory.

 Will THC Harm Your Brain?